MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Windows-PowerShell-Integrated-Scripting-Environment--ISE-.md

 **Merged Console pane**.
 In previous versions of the ISE there were separate Command and Output panes.
 They are now combined into a single pane that more directly mimics what you see in the Windows Powershell Console.

 **Command-line switches**.
-Several new command-line switches give you more control over the way the ISE works. –NoProfile starts the ISE without running a profile script. –Help opens up a help window with the ISE. –mta starts the ISE in “multi-threaded apartment mode”.
+Several new command-line switches give you more control over the way the ISE works. -NoProfile starts the ISE without running a profile script. -Help opens up a help window with the ISE. -mta starts the ISE in “multi-threaded apartment mode”.
 The default is single-threaded.

 **New editor features** make it easier to create and read your code: